mauriciopinto/Tranzact-Challenge/README.md

 PORT=8000
 ```

-Once that is done, run the following command from the root folder:
+Once that is done, run the following commands from the root folder:

 ```
 npm install   # Install dependencies